 To illustrate that the co-existence of sectors is possible in Namibia’s marine ecosystem, it is useful to compare how similar marine industries have operated concurrently in other parts of the world.

-In Namibia, seabed mining for diamonds and phosphate both utilise seabed dredging technology.
 Similarly, the UK marine aggregate mining industry (fleet of 28 dredgers) has been operating for 30 years and is a similar dredging operation to that proposed by the marine phosphate industry in Namibia, only at shallower water depths.
 The vessels remove the top layer of sediment and transport the material to shore

 Globally, there are many current examples (United Kingdom, Belgium, Netherlands, Norway, Sweden, to name a few) where marine commercial industries, including seabed mining/dredging, Oil and Gas, and Fishing, have co-existed effectively for many years based on the application of accepted management principles and structures for co-existence.